|

 erotic pleasures, using drugs, drinking, smoking, abusing food, etc.) or

-to evil, endeavor to reject thoughts of revenge, to
+and then seek to reject thoughts of revenge, to trust in divine justice,

-trust in divine justice, and to pray for your
+and to pray for your enemies that they might

-enemies that they might repent their
+repent their

 sins.
-Here again, turn your thoughts to Gods
+Here again, turn your thoughts to God’s

 protection, and the fruits of the Holy